juhp/cabal-rpm/man/cblrpm.1.md

 : Override the version number in the .spec file.

 # EXAMPLES
+Below CMD can be one of: spec, srpm, rpm, and install.

-Create a .spec file for the Cabal src package in current directory:
+Do CMD for the Cabal src package in current directory:

-    cblrpm spec
+    cblrpm CMD

-Create a .spec file for package (directory or package name):
+Do CMD for package (directory or package name):

-    cblrpm spec [package]
+    cblrpm CMD [package]

-Create a .spec file for package-version (directory or package name):
+Do CMD for package-version (directory or package name):

-    cblrpm spec [package-version]
+    cblrpm CMD [package-version]

-Create a .spec file for a .cabal file:
+Do CMD on a .cabal file:

-    cblrpm spec path/to/some.cabal
+    cblrpm CMD path/to/some.cabal

-Create a .spec file from a tarball:
+Do CMD for a tarball:

-    cblrpm spec path/to/pkg-ver.tar.gz
+    cblrpm CMD path/to/pkg-ver.tar.gz

 # HISTORY
 Cabal-rpm was originally written by Bryan O'Sullivan in 2007-2008